Will Tesla (NASDAQ:TSLA) go out of business in 2025? It is a question that is often pondered by investors and Tesla’s vehicle owners.

 ---|---|---|---|

-As we discussed earlier, some of Tesla’s short-term commitments are not in the form of cash.
+Some of Tesla’s short-term commitments are not delivered in the form of cash.
 These include deferred revenue and customer deposits.
+The definitions of these terms are available here: deferred revenue and customer deposits.

-While these are liabilities for Tesla, they do not involve the exchange of cash.
+While these are liabilities for Tesla, they do not require cash payment by the company.
 In fact, Tesla has already received the cash upfront for these liabilities.

 Tesla’s cash vs total short-term liabilities